BillHertzing/Bill.Hertzing.github.io/Technical/_posts/2021-04-06-How-I-setup-this-GitHub-Pages-Blog-site-Part-01.md

 1. Edit the .gitignore file in the root of the repository, and remove the `_site` line.
 Save.
 1. Run `bundle exec jekyll serve` to validate the site builds and displays as expected locally on your Windows PC.
-1. Note that the Source Control icon has a number, and the Source Control Changes editor window now shows multiple new files under `_sites` to be committed
+1. Note in the VSC sidebar that the VSC Source Control menu-item icon has a number, and the Source Control Changes editor window now shows multiple new files under `_sites` to be committed.
 1. Commit all the changes.
 I used the message "Start tracking `_site`"  *NOTE* I made the changes to the original post, as specified above at (ToDo: insert link to previous place ) at this point in the development, so the jpg file also shows me removing the original post file and adding my own first post file in `_posts` ToDo: insert jpg
-1. Sync with the remote repository.
+1. Sync with the remote GitHub repository.
 1. Validate the `_site` and its files are now present on the GitHub repository.
 ToDo: insert jpg

 ## Review the workflow run

-1. Navigate to the `Actions` tab in your repository.
+1. Navigate to the `Actions` tab in your GitHub repository.
 ToDo: insert jpg
 1. Drill down into the latest workflow run.
 ToDo: insert jpg
 1. Drill down into the job log.
 ToDo: insert jpg
 1. Expand the `Deploy` step.
 ToDo: insert jpg